rybolovlevalexey/YadroGo/README.md

 # Biathlon Competition Prototype

 An application for processing logs of events related to the biathlon race.
-Before receiving information about events, the race description file must be processed, and after receiving information about events, the final report is displayed.
+Before receiving information about events, the race description file must be processed, and after receiving information about events, the final report is displayed(finished competitors sorted by total time, others - by competitor id).

 ## Prerequisites
 - Go (1.20+)